pixelated/puppet-pixelated/README.md

 To create a mail account on your new provider, open [https://localhost/](https://localhost/) and sign up.
 To use the account, open [https://localhost:8080/](https://localhost:8080) and log into your new account.

+#### Trouble-shooting

+The dispatcher uses Docker to run the user agents for the individual users, i.e. the user agent is not directly visible in the process list because it runs inside a docker container.
+To view the currently running instances log into the Pixelated provider, using `leap ssh node1` for example, and use the Docker commandline

+    root@node1:~# docker ps
+    CONTAINER ID        IMAGE                                   COMMAND                CREATED             STATUS              PORTS                      NAMES
+    070171caaa1d        pixelated/pixelated-user-agent:latest   "/bin/bash -l -c '/u   4 hours ago         Up 3 hours          127.0.0.1:5000->4567/tcp   erik

+In the last column you can see the user name.
+It is possible to access the log files for this instance as follows:

+    docker logs <username>

 Have fun!